exercism/ruby/exercises/concept/savings-account/.docs/introduction.md

 A module is very similar to a class (in fact, `Module` is `Class`' parent in the object hierarchy) - the main difference being that rather than using instance methods, we use class methods.
 Class methods start with `self.` and are directly called on a module.

-A module is very similar to a class (in fact, `Module` is `Classes` parent in the object hierarchy) - the main difference being that rather than using instance methods, we use class methods.
-Class methods start with `self.` and are directly called on a module.
 For example:

 ```ruby